pjeby/quick-explorer/README.md

 * You can drag things *out of* the dropdowns, but you can't drop anything *into* them
 * Accessing context menus may be difficult when opening folders that are too big to fit on the screen and require scrolling
 * There is no way to configure sorting or grouping of files
+* Only "inside same"-style folder notes are supported